Table of contents

 The Communist administration in what was then Czechoslovakia was toppled by the “Velvet Revolution,” which began in 1989.
 Over two hundred fifty thousand people showed up for the largest protests.

-Wenceslas Square is the beating heart of modern-day Prague, home to a wide variety of businesses and attractions.
+This square is the beating heart of modern-day Prague, home to a wide variety of businesses and attractions.
 It stretches for 750 meters, with a width of 63 meters at its peak and 48 meters at its base.

 Where is Wenceslas Square & How to Get There